apache/dolphinscheduler-operator/README.md

     if you had pv and pvc ,you can config it in config/sameples

-    or you can create it with config/ds/ds-pv.yaml and config/configmap/ds-pvc.yaml
+    or you can create it with config/ds/ds-pv.yaml and config/configmap/ds-pvc.yaml .notice to replace your local document address in hostPath.path in ds-pv.yaml

     and you can mount the lib in dolphinscheduler /opt/soft  in config/samples/ds_v1alpha1_dsworker.yaml with paramter named lib_pvc_name